-Req. # Requirement Description Threshold / Objective Alternative MSC-PS-9 If the solution contains an Inner CA and an Outer CA, the cryptographic libraries shall either: come from different manufacturers, where neither manufacturer is a subsidiary of the other; or be different libraries from the same manufacturer, where NSA has determined that the libraries meet the CSfC criteria for implementation independence.
-0 None MSC-PS-10 If Gray Firewalls are used, the Gray Firewalls and Inner Encryption Components shall either: come from different manufacturers, where neither manufacturer is a subsidiary of the other; or be two different products from the same manufacturer, where NSA has determined that the two products meet the CSfC criteria for implementation independence.
-T=0 MSC-PS-11 The Inner Encryption Component and Outer Encryption Component shall use physically separate components, such that no component is used for more than one function.
-T=0 MSC-PS-12 If an Outer Firewall and/or Gray Firewall is required, the Outer Firewall, Outer Encryption Component, Gray Firewall and Inner Encryption Component shall use physically separate components, such that no component is used for more than one function.
-T=O MSC-PS-13 Black Network Enterprise PKI is prohibited from being used as the Outer or Inner tunnel CA. T=O MSC-PS-14 If the solution contains an Inner CA and an Outer CA, the CAs shall follow one of the following guidelines: The CAs come from different manufacturers, where neither manufacturer is a subsidiary of the other.
+Req. # Requirement Description Threshold/ Objective Alternative MSC-PS-8 The cryptographic libraries used by the Inner Encryption Component and Outer Encryption Component must either: come from different manufacturers, where neither manufacturer is a subsidiary of the other; or be different libraries from the same manufacturer, where NSA has determined that the libraries meet the CSfC criteria for implementation independence.
+0 None MSC-PS-9 If the solution contains an Inner CA and an Outer CA, the cryptographic libraries must either: come from different manufacturers, where neither manufacturer is a subsidiary of the other; or be different libraries from the same manufacturer, where NSA has determined that the libraries meet the CSfC criteria for implementation independence.
+0 None MSC-PS-10 If Gray Firewalls are used, the Gray Firewalls and Inner Encryption Components must either: come from different manufacturers, where neither manufacturer is a subsidiary of the other; or be two different products from the same manufacturer, where NSA has determined that the two products meet the CSfC criteria for implementation independence.
+T=O MSC-PS-11 The Inner Encryption Component and Outer Encryption Component must use physically separate components, such that no component is used for more than one function.
+T=O MSC-PS-12 If an Outer Firewall and/or Gray Firewall is required, the Outer Firewall, Outer Encryption Component, Gray Firewall and Inner Encryption Component must use physically separate components, such that no component is used for more than one function.
+T=O MSC-PS-12 MSC-PS-13 Black Network Enterprise PKI is prohibited from being used as the Outer or Inner tunnel CA. T=O MSC-PS-14 If the solution contains an Inner CA and an Outer CA, the CAs must follow one of the following guidelines: The CAs come from different manufacturers, where neither manufacturer is a subsidiary of the other.
 The CAs are different products from the same manufacturer, where NSA has determined that the products meet the CSfC criteria for implementation independence.
+0 None

-The CAs use an Enterprise PKI approved by the AO.
-0 None MSC-PS-15 Each component that is selected from the CSfC Components List shall go through a Product Supply Chain Threat Assessment to determine the appropriate mitigations for the intended application of the component per the organization's AO-approved Product Supply Chain Threat Assessment process (see CNSSD 505 SCRM for additional guidance).
-T=O MSC-PS-16 MSC Solution Components shall be configured to use the NIAP-certified evaluated configuration.
+Req. # Requirement Description Threshold/ Objective Alternative • The CAs use an Enterprise PKI approved by the AO.
+MSC-PS-15 Each component that is selected from the CSfC Components List must go through a Product Supply Chain Threat Assessment to determine the appropriate mitigations for the intended application of the component per the organization's AO- approved Product Supply Chain Threat Assessment process (see CNSSD 505 SCRM for additional guidance).
+T=O MSC-PS-16 MSC Solution Components must be configured to use the NIAP-certified evaluated configuration.
 T=O